What Is Google Cloud Platform?

 AWS is the cloud leader.
 When it comes to hosting VM instances, it optimizes every step.
 But hosting VMs is not at the core of GCP’s model.
 What GCP does have is alternative custom instances and pricing models that can give certain customers a better offer.

-GCP has been focused on making their deployments easier, especially for people with minimal software knowledge.
+Google Cloud Platform has been focused on making their deployments easier, especially for people with minimal software knowledge.
 But how can you get the most out of the cloud?
+Learn more in our guide to version control in the cloud.

 One of the biggest benefits of moving to the cloud is scale.
 Teams can store large files, work on bigger projects, deploy complex products, and get feedback and files faster.
 As you start building a tool stack, it is important to build a strong foundation.